 Ad revenue sharing | Yes, through TikTok Pulse. | Yes, through the YouTube Partner Program. | Only for some creators, with the Ads on Reels test. |

-Creator fund | Yes, through the Creativity Program.
-The original TikTok Creator Fund was discontinued in late 2023. | No. | No. |
+Creator fund | Yes, through the Creator Rewards Program. | No. | Sort of, through invite-only Instagram bonuses. |

 Fan donations | Yes, through LIVE Gifts. | Yes, through Super Chats, Super Stickers, and Super Thanks. | Yes, through Instagram Gifts. |

-Paid memberships | Not exactly, but TikTokers can use Series to put content behind a paywall. | Yes, available through channel memberships. | Yes, available through Subscriptions. |
+Paid memberships | Yes, available through Subscriptions. | Yes, available through channel memberships. | Yes, available through Subscriptions. |

 Shopping | Yes, through TikTok Shop. | Yes, through YouTube Shopping. | Yes, with Instagram Shopping. |

-Affiliate program | Yes, with TikTok Shop affiliate marketing. | Yes, through the YouTube Shopping affiliate program. | No. |
+Affiliate program | Yes, with TikTok Shop affiliate marketing. | Yes, through the YouTube Shopping affiliate program. | Only in some regions, through the Instagram Affiliates Program test. |

-Other options? | TikTok Effect Creator Rewards pays creators who make viral-worthy AR effects. | Creators can earn a piece of YouTube Premium fees paid by their subscribers. | No. |
+Other options? | TikTok Effect Creator Rewards pays creators who make viral-worthy AR effects and the TikTok Creative Challenge rewards user-generated content creators. | Creators can earn a piece of YouTube Premium fees paid by their subscribers. | No. |

 Note that most of these options are monetization tools available specifically for short-form video or live streaming.
 Each platform also supports branded content in its own way, either through a dedicated creator marketplace — like on TikTok and Instagram — or external partnerships.